 Depending on the chosen development workflow (Gradle or DevKit), one of the two following steps is necessary.

 Add the JARs of the plugin on which the project depends to the Classpath of the IntelliJ Platform SDK.

 For bundled plugins, the plugin JAR files are located in plugins/$PLUGIN_NAME$ or plugins/$PLUGIN_NAME$/lib under the main installation directory.
-If you're not sure which JAR to add, you can add all of them.

 3. Dependency Declaration in plugin.xml

 Regardless of whether a plugin project uses Modules Available in All Products, or Modules Specific to Functionality, the correct module must be listed as a dependency in plugin.xml.
 If a project depends on another plugin, the dependency must be declared like a module.
 If only general IntelliJ Platform features (APIs) are used, then a default dependency on

 <depends> tag with the dependency plugin's ID as its content.
 Continuing with the example from Project Setup above, the dependency declaration in plugin.xml would be:

 Optional Plugin Dependencies